 Gain the summits of the Canadian Rockies without the complication of ropes and climbing gear.
 There are hundreds of non-technical mountaintops that can be reached through judicious route finding and safe travel techniques.
 You don’t have to be a rock climber or mountaineer to stand on those lofty peaks.

 Most mountaineers start off as hikers with a natural progression to scrambling hiking.
 We define scrambling as easy climbing requiring the use of hands and feet but not ropes, belays or protection.
 In a sense, scrambling is technical climbing.
 There aren’t always clearly defined trails and you occasionally use your hands to help ‘scramble’ up ridges or routes.

-The intent of our Scrambling Rock Climbing Course is to give you the skills to safely climb mountains and not put yourself or partners at unnecessary risk.
-We will focus on the most important elements of scrambling course safety: route finding, hazard assessment and movement skills on loose steep terrain and on snow and iced rock.
+The intent of our Scrambling Rock Climbing Course is to give you the skills to safely climb mountains and not put yourself or your partners at unnecessary risk.
+We will focus on the most important elements of scrambling course safety: route finding, hazard assessment, and movement skills on loose steep terrain and on snow and iced rock.
 Whether you are already a scrambler looking to upgrade or affirm your skills or brand new to scrambling hiking, we will teach you sound skills to enable you to summit the many scrambling peaks of the Rockies.

 Sign up for our ‘plus’ day scramble.
 This is an advanced scramble day at a lower guide to guest ratio.
 You will learn some basic rope skills and belays to tackle the ‘difficult’ rated scrambles.